Ramsey County Library - Roseville

 Technology Literacy Coordinator (Adult Services)

 Name of Site Supervisor and Title: Jason Lyons, Librarian

 SPECIAL NOTE: this member will receive $100 additional per month for rent or transportation subsidy, above and beyond the standard living allowance.

 The AmeriCorps Community Technology Empowerment Project (CTEP) bridges the “digital divide” for new Immigrants and low-income communities in Minneapolis and St. Paul.
 Join AmeriCorps CTEP and help make the information age accessible to all.
 CTEP is a project of Saint Paul Neighborhood Network (SPNN).

 Site History and Mission

 The Roseville branch library is one of the busiest libraries in the State of Minnesota.
 Two thousand people use its services daily (seven days a week).
-A newly remodeled 70,000 square foot building will open in July 2010 housing a terrific collection, 120 public internet workstations, an 8,000 square foot children’s room, a teen room, a variety of study environments and a Dunn Brothers coffee shop.
-The library continues to support life long learning.
-The current strategic plan focuses limited resources on early literacy programming for families, youth development, technology literacy, broadband access and workforce development.
+The Roseville Library is a 70,000 square foot building housing a terrific collection, 120 public internet workstations, an 8,000 square foot children’s room, a teen room and a variety of study environments.
+The library continues to support life-long learning.
+The strategic plan focuses limited resources on early literacy programming for families, youth development, technology literacy, makerspace programming, and workforce development.